frederiksen/angular-electron-boilerplate/README.md

 Use [webpack](https://webpack.js.org/) to pack *main* and *preload* to produce small fast build output.
 Everything is packed, so no need to include the */node_modules* folder, in order to remove unnessesary files and to produce small and fast builds.

-Use most secure Electron security settings: sandbox, contextIsolation and disabled nodeIntegration and enableRemoteModule. preload uses the contextBridge.
+Use most secure Electron security settings: contextIsolation and disabled nodeIntegration and disabled enableRemoteModule. preload uses the contextBridge.

 ## CI
 ![CI](https://github.com/frederiksen/angular-electron-boilerplate/workflows/CI/badge.svg)